Goidz/acid-annies-gig-guide/README.md

 - Add more genres to the genres selection list.

-- Consider adding more input catagories to increase the number of search filters in the future.
-For example specifying the type of event based on parameters such as festivals or events targeting certain groups.
+- Consider adding more input categories to increase the number of search filters in the future.
+For example, specifying the type of event based on parameters such as festivals or events targeting certain groups.
 This provides the user with more search possibilities.
-In addition, this would allow the organisers to better reach out to potential interested attendees
+In addition, this would allow the organisers to better reach out to potentially interested attendees

 ### Long term:

-- Create a user friendy front end application that is linked to the stored event data Google sheet to enable easy filtering of events according to different parameters.
+- Create a user friendly front-end application that is linked to the stored event data Google sheet to enable easy filtering of events according to different parameters.
 For example.
-Date, Genre and location.
+Date, Genre and, location.

-## Acknowledgements and Resources:
+## Acknowledgments and Resources:

 - My tutor, Antonio Rodriguez, for guidance and patient explanations!

-- Learnt about Django Regex URL validation from this thread: [Regex URL Validation](https://stackoverflow.com/questions/7160737/how-to-validate-a-url-in-python-malformed-or-not)
+- Learned about Django Regex URL validation from this thread: [Regex URL Validation](https://stackoverflow.com/questions/7160737/how-to-validate-a-url-in-python-malformed-or-not)

 - Learned about __name__ == "__main__" [here:](https://realpython.com/if-name-main-python/)